greninger-lab/vadr-models-hrv/README.md

 ```

 4. Run the `v-annotate.pl` program on an input trimmed fasta file with
    HRV sequences using the recommended command below.
-In addition, <hrv-key>
+In addition, you
-   must indicate the HRV species hrvA, hrvB or hrvC
+   must indicate the HRV species hrvA, hrvB or hrvC as \<hrv-key\>.
 ```
 v-annotate.pl -r --mkey <hrv-key> --mdir <hrv-models-dir-path> <fasta-file-to-annotate> <output-directory-to-create>
 ```